joaoamilcar/rest-webservice-jaxrs-jersey/README.md

-# rest-webservices-jaxrs-jersey
+# rest-webservice-jaxrs-jersey
-REST webservices with JAX-RS and Jersey
+REST webservice with JAX-RS and Jersey